 View Posting Policies Flowchart

 This flowchart outlines how posting policies work for instructors in their courses.
 You should select a course posting policy based on your general grade posting preference.
 You can then set posting policies for individual assignments as needed.

 You can also hide previously posted grades, especially if you need to fix errors or if grades were posted erroneously.

 When students have set grade notification settings, they will receive notifications when grades are posted, as indicated in the flowchart.

 By default, Canvas courses have an Automatic posting policy .
-Assignment grades are visible to students as soon as grades are entered in the gradebook or submitted in SpeedGrader.
+Assignment grades, grading comments and submission annotations are visible to students as soon as grades are entered in the Gradebook or submitted in SpeedGrader.

 Alternatively, you can select a Manual posting policy for your course .
-Assignment grades are hidden from students until manually posted.
+Assignment grades, grading comments and submission annotations are hidden from students until manually posted.
+Submission Annotations alone will not trigger the option to post grades; a grade or grading comment would need to be entered.
 Students can see peer review comments when assignment grades are hidden.
 However, students can only see instructor comments if the instructor posts grades or submission comments.

 You can also select grade posting policies for individual assignments.
 When you set an individual assignment posting policy, the course posting policy is overridden for that assignment.

 For example, if you use an Automatic course posting policy, you may wish to hide assignment grades for a specific assignment until all submissions are graded.
 You can set a Manual posting policy for the assignment, and grades will remain hidden from student view until you manually post them in your course.

 Learn how to select an assignment posting policy.